 The project was a “team” effort with many heads and hands involved.

 Next, we called on Sean Fagan and his crew from Shamrock Painting and Finishing to remove the sod, which would have been a back-breaking and time-consuming job for us.
 When the sod was gone, we transferred our design to the dirt surface so Sean and his team could then position and install the edging between the sections, and shovel the soil and two different sizes of river rock into the designated areas.

-While they were doing that, perennials and shrubs were chosen to plant in the soil.
+While Sean’s team was working on the hardscaping, perennials and shrubs were chosen to be featured in the garden.
 I must admit to being a plant shopaholic, so picking out and purchasing plants was right up my alley!
-A variety of bloom and foliage color, shape, size and bloom time was selected, with a mixture of evergreen and deciduous plants, so that the garden would look great from all angles as well as all year around.
-We also dug up, divided and moved many existing plants, incorporating them into the plan.
-Plants were spaced well apart so when full grown they will not be overcrowded.
+A variety of bloom and foliage colors, shapes, sizes, and bloom times was selected, with a mixture of evergreen and deciduous plants, so that the garden would look great from all angles as well as all year around.
+We also dug up, divided, and moved many existing plants, incorporating them into the plan.
+Plants were spaced well apart so when fully grown they will not be overcrowded.
 The finishing touch was a layer of black cedar mulch to prevent the soil from drying out and to keep the weeds from taking over.
 The black color is beautiful, like freshly watered soil, contrasting nicely with the green plants.

 The project was so successful, the smaller patch of lawn between this home and the neighbouring driveway was designed to match.

 Photos below are before, during, and after the completion of this grass-free yard:

 Grass-free yards are becoming increasingly popular these days, we were way ahead of the trend!
 I have since created a few more, contact me if you require advice or help.